-Okay – that’s it for this update.
-Thanks for reading and supporting us!
+That’s it for this update!
 If you have any questions, please feel free to contact us at firstname.lastname@example.org or start a discussion in our Steam community hub.
 And don’t forget to follow us on Twitter @AQuiverOfCrows for more frequent updates!